ddliu6/SQL-HW/README.md

 # SQL Server Training
-There are all assignments for practicing
+All assignments are organized by date